kheller18/data-structures-algorithms/questions/Node.md

 25. Explain what a Reactor Pattern in Node.js?
     + Reactor pattern again a pattern for nonblocking I/O operations.
 But in general, this is used in any event-driven architecture.
     + There are two components in this:
-      + Reactor: Its job is to dispatch the I/O event to appropriate handlers
+      + `Reactor`: Its job is to dispatch the I/O event to appropriate handlers
-      + Handler: Its job is to actually work on those events
+      + `Handler`: Its job is to actually work on those events

 26. Why should you separate Express app and server?
     + The server is responsible for initializing the routes, middleware, and other application logic whereas the app has all the business logic which will be served by the routes initiated by the server.
 This ensures that the business logic is encapsulated and decoupled from the application logic which makes the project more readable and maintainable.